Compass code[1]

 Protection

-- Rotated surface code — The surface-density compass code family interpolates between Bacon-Shor codes and rotated surface codes.
+- Rotated surface code— The surface-density compass code family interpolates between Bacon-Shor codes and rotated surface codes.

-- Quantum parity code (QPC) — The Shor-density compass code family interpolates between Bacon-Shor codes and QPCs.
+- Quantum parity code (QPC)— The Shor-density compass code family interpolates between Bacon-Shor codes and QPCs.

-- Random stabilizer code — Compass code families are constructed by randomly assigning stabilizers to plaquettes of a square lattice.
+- Random stabilizer code— Compass code families are constructed by randomly assigning stabilizers to plaquettes of a square lattice.

-- Clifford-deformed surface code (CDSC) — Clifford deformations can enhance the performance of compass codes against biased noise [7].
+- Clifford-deformed surface code (CDSC)— Clifford deformations can enhance the performance of compass codes against biased noise [6].

-- Asymmetric quantum code — Families of random compass codes perform well against biased noise and spatially dependent (i.e., asymmetric) noise [1].
+- Asymmetric quantum code— Families of random compass codes perform well against biased noise and spatially dependent (i.e., asymmetric) noise [1].
+Clifford deformations can enhance the performance of compass codes against biased noise [6].

 References